gbrunner/adv-programming-for-gis-and-rs/Week 8/README.md

 - Determine which district has the highest crimes per population

 ## Homework:
+1. Complete and submit the prolems listed above.
-1. read the following chapters of the *Python Data Science Handbook*
+2. read the following chapters of the *Python Data Science Handbook*
   - Chapter 3: [Introduction to Pandas](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/03.00-Introduction-to-Pandas.ipynb)
   - Chapter 3: [Introducing Pandas Objects](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/03.01-Introducing-Pandas-Objects.ipynb)
   - Chapter 3: [Data Indexing and Selection](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/03.02-Data-Indexing-and-Selection.ipynb)
   - Chapter 3: [Operations in Pandas](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/03.03-Operations-in-Pandas.ipynb)
   - If you like learning this, don't limit yourself to just these chapters becuase this is the only class where we will focus on Pandas.
-2. Project 3 Assigned.
+3. Project 3 Assigned.

 ## Helpful Links
 - Data Science Example: https://developers.arcgis.com/python/sample-notebooks/historical-wildfire-analysis/